jamesadarich/web-app-seed/README.md

 ## Scripts

+First off of course you'll have to run `npm install`.

 Start developing using `npm run dev`.

 This will listen to updates in the code and rebuilds it automatically.